-Commission studying policing in the District to recommend sweeping changes
+Commission studying policing in D.C. to recommend sweeping changes

-But in their final meeting Monday, the panel approved softer language for its report due April 1, noting scaling back the duties of police would inevitably lead to a smaller department spending less money, and recommending a specific dollar amount might be beyond the scope of their mandate.
+But in its final meeting Monday, the panel approved softer language for its report due April 1, noting that scaling back the duties of police would inevitably lead to a smaller department spending less money and that recommending a specific dollar amount might be beyond the scope of its mandate.

-“To help ensure the District does not revert to the current harmful overreliance on policing and incarceration,” the commission decided its report will say, “this investment should be accompanied by a realignment and reduction of [the police department’s] size, responsibilities and budget.”
+“To help ensure the District does not revert to the current harmful overreliance on policing and incarceration,” the commission decided its report will say, “this investment should be accompanied by a realignment and reduction of [the department’s] size, responsibilities and budget.”

 The commission also will recommend police overtime be capped at 3 percent of its annual budget and the size of the force, now about 3,650 officers, be reduced through attrition.
-Members said a study should be done to examine police personnel and duties, and determine whether more jobs could be done by civilians.
+Members said a study should be done to examine police personnel and duties, and to determine whether more jobs could be done by civilians.

 In addition, members will call on the District to improve the safety net for residents struggling with a wide variety of issues, in hopes of reducing the need for police and other emergency services.

-The Police Reform Commission, established in September by Council chairman Phil Mendelson (D), is recommending more than 80 changes in police rules, procedures and laws.
-The District’s police chief or mayor could agree to some, all or none of the proposals; the Council could also step in to enact legislation.
+The Police Reform Commission, established in September by D.C.
+Council Chairman Phil Mendelson (D), is recommending more than 80 changes in police rules, procedures and laws.
+The District’s police chief or mayor could agree to some, all or none of the proposals; the council could also step in to enact legislation.

-Acting D.C.
-Police Chief Robert J. Contee III, who faces a confirmation hearing before a Council committee on Thursday, has said the department should have 4,000 officers.
+Acting D.C. police chief Robert J. Contee III, who faces a confirmation hearing before a council committee on Thursday, has said the department should have 4,000 officers.
 He has been holding meetings in neighborhoods around the city to determine what police should and should not be doing, and he said he remains open to change.
 Contee has also warned that his municipal police force could be tasked with new duties confronting domestic terrorism in the wake of the Jan.
 6 Capitol riot.

 The chairman of the police labor union said he would withhold comment until the final report is issued.